 As for performance, this motherboard is meant for high-end systems.
 Overclocking is simple.
 You can get the most out of your Ryzen 9 5950X without worrying about voltage issues or overheating.
 You can even overclock the RAM to 5100MHz, which is impressive.
 In addition, the Crosshair Formula comes with 5Gbps LAN and onboard Wi-Fi, which makes it perfect for gamers.

-The ASUS Crosshair VIII Formula is best used in high-end gaming builds, especially if you plan to overclock your hardware.
-It’s overall one of the best boards you can pair with the 5950X.
+The ASUS Crosshair VIII Formula is best used in high-ender gaming Ryzen 9 5950X PC builds, especially if you plan to overclock your hardware.
+Overall one of the best motherboards you can pair with the 5950X based on performance and feature set.

 ASUS TUF GAMING X570-PLUS (Wi-Fi)